SEARCH

 7Move the Car

 • If it’s a car side mirror and the vehicle is parked at your home, cover the mirror while the car is parked.
-A rag or plastic bag and an elastic band will do the trick.
+A cloth bag with an elastic band will do the trick.

 • Also, parking the car in a different location can help.
 I’ve had cardinals that sit (and poop) on our car mirror and just by turning the car around, I was able to stop them.
 I’m guessing it’s because the reflection was not visible in the shade.

-In rare, extreme cases, the behavior can go on a long time, but in most cases, it’s a brief but intense situation.
+In rare cases, the behavior can go on a long time, but in most cases, it’s a brief but intense situation.

 ~Melissa the Empress of Dirt ♛